 To dive Bikini Atoll you must be in contact with either Bikini Local Government or a representative of Indies Trader.
 The Bikini Story Bikini Atoll, which was the site of numerous atomic bombs in the 1940s and 1950s and has the world’s largest diveable wrecks, but it is not so easy to access these today.
 Read More

 Years ago, World War II buff Matt Holly made a number of underwater reports at various atolls.
 These were mostly done in the late 1990s for the RMI Historic Preservation Office, but still have some relevance.
 Click on the relevant pdf to start the download.
 Matt Holly Kwajalein Underwater Report Matt Holly Majuro Underwater Report Read More

 The Historic Preservation Office, found in the Ministry of Culture and Internal Affairs building, requires all divers to pay for a one-year dive permit ($50).
 Even with this permit, some atolls have other fees.
 These include Bikini and Wotje.
 It’s best to ask IA staff for advice before diving or check with the yachting community.
+Read More